 One thing you’ll notice straight away with this scooter is the awesome light-up wheels.
 They’re luminous and fun, creating flashing colors as your tot rides.

-It features wear-resistant PU wheels, an aluminum frame, and an alloy t-shaped handlebar.
-You can adjust the t-bar from 20 inches up to 30 inches to accommodate your growing child.
+It features wear-resistant PU wheels, an aluminum frame, and an alloy T-shaped handlebar.
+You can adjust the T-bar from 20 to 30 inches to accommodate your growing child.
 Just choose one of the four heights that you need.

 We think that the anti-skid design on the extra-wide deck is great.
 This allows your child to be more stable on the go.
-It has a quick-reacting rear brake when your child wants to stop, too.
+It has a quick-reacting rear brake for when your child wants to stop.

 Pros